-The implementation of this online safety and ICT Acceptable Use policy will be monitored by the Safeguarding and Health and Safety Lead Officer/ LGB Safeguarding Governors David Bunkell.
+The implementation of this Online policy will be monitored by the Safeguarding and Health and Safety Lead Officer (DoNESC Head of Estates)/ LGB Safeguarding Governors David Bunkell.

-Monitoring will take place at regular intervals or at least.
+Monitoring will take place at regular intervals.

-The Trustees/LGB will receive a report on the implementation of the online safety policy generated by the monitoring group (which will include anonymous details of online safety incidents) at regular intervals (annually).
+The Trustees/LGB will receive a report on the implementation of the online safety policy generated by the monitoring group (which will include anonymous details of online safety incidents) at regular intervals (annually)

 The online safety policy will be reviewed annually or more regularly in the light of any significant new developments in the use of the technologies, new threats to online safety or incidents that have taken place.
-The anticipated review date will be: November 2022.

-Should serious online safety incidents take place, the following external persons/agencies be informed (Trust Safeguarding & Health and Safety Lead & Data Protection Officer/ Police/ ICT Network team/RM Unify)
+Should serious online safety incidents take place, the following external persons/agencies be informed (Trust Safeguarding Lead & Health and Safety Lead (DoNESC Head of Estates) & Data Protection Officer/ Police/ ICT Network team/RM Unify)

-The academy will monitor the impact of the policy using
+The academy will monitor the impact of the policy using;

 - Logs of reported incidents

 - Monitoring logs of internet activity (including sites visited)

 - Internal monitoring data for network activity

-- Surveys/questionnaires of
+- Surveys/questionnaires of -Pupils/students

-- -Pupils/students

-- -Parents/carers
+-Parents/carers

-- -Staff
+-Staff